1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The British captured Seringapatam in 1799, killing Tipu Sultan.

-55. Tipu Sultan died fighting in 1799 at:
+55. Tipu Sultan died fighting in 1799 at___________.

 A) Mysore